jacob-dt/rock-paper-scissors/README.md

 # Rock Paper Scissors Game
-This is a simple Rock Paper Scissors game using JavaScript
+This is a simple Rock Paper Scissors game using JavaScript.

 ### Project Details
 This is the Rock Paper Scissors Project from The Odin Project foundations course.